 That’s right, we’re going to pit the Original Purple against its springy Hybrid and Hybrid Premier sisters, sizing up their similarities and digging into their differences to help you decide which one is 100% right for you.

-So, buckle up, and get ready for this full-on Purple showdown!
+So, buckle up, and get ready for this full-on Original Purple vs Purple Hybrid review showdown!
 Oooor click here to skip to the summary.

 Before we get into the differences between these mattresses, let’s go over their similarities.
 That way, we’ll be better able to contextualize the specifics that set them apart!